DFreds/dfreds-pocket-change/README.md

   > Not every random acolyte should have money you know!

-- The actor is not a loot sheet provided by Loot Sheet NPC 5e.
+- The actor is not a loot provided by Loot Sheet NPC 5e.
+This avoids any conflicts for loot sheet actors that have manually entered currency.
+- The actor is not a loot provided by Item Piles.
 This avoids any conflicts for loot sheet actors that have manually entered currency.

   >  I wouldn't want to mess up your perfectly balanced loot chests!